-During the financial year, the Company carried out a review of the recoverable amounts of its investment in FERV, FERI and Coolwerkz because these subsidiaries had been persistently making losses and were in net liabilities positions.
+In 2020, the Company carried out a review of the recoverable amounts of its investment in FERV, FERI and Coolwerkz because these subsidiaries had been persistently making losses and were in net liabilities positions.
 An impairment loss of \$743,000, representing the write-down of these investments to their respective recoverable amounts was recorded.